nerdzeu/nerdz.eu/setup/README.md

     }
     """
 - Start everything and load your local NERDZ, then create your account (by registering).

+OR

+- If you already have a MySQL NERDZ database, you can run setup/nerdz_my2pg.groovy to migrate it.
+  You need groovy, MySQL Java Connector and PostgreSQL JDBCv4 Driver.

+  Then run:
+  $ groovy -cp "path/to/jdbc/mysql/postgresql/drivers/jars/*" nerdz_my2pg.groovy myuser mypass mydb myport pguser pgpass pgdb pgport

 - It works?
 Yay!
 It doesn't work?
 See the next section.

 Troubleshooting